-The stream ID is then used to generate a property tag specifying the property type as PtypBinary [MS-OXCDATA].
-A property tag is a ULONG and is generated in this case by setting the first 16 bits to be the stream ID and the last 16 bits to be 0x0102.
-The computation of the property tag can be represented as:
+The stream ID is then used to generate a hexadecimal identifier.
+The hexadecimal identifier is a ULONG and is generated in this case by setting the first 16 bits to be the stream ID and the last 16 bits to be 0x0102.
+The computation of the hexadecimal identifier can be represented as:

-Property tag = (stream ID << 16) | 0x00000102
+Hexadecimal Identifier = (stream ID << 16) | 0x00000102

-Then prefix the generated property tag with the following string "substg1.0" to generate the name of the stream.
-For example, if the stream ID is 0x100A, the property tag MUST be 0x100A0102 and the stream name MUST be "substg1.0_100A0102".
+The stream name is then generated by prefixing the hexadecimal identifier with the following string: "substg1.0".
+For example, if the stream ID is 0x100A, the hexadecimal identifier is 0x100A0102 and the stream name is "substg1.0 100A0102".